Skip to main content

 The Short Answer

-Aggregating Wirecutter, Tom's Guide, CNET, Reviewed.com and The Strategist data, the Sony WH-1000XM6 delivers the strongest all-around ANC story for 2026 dorm buyers.
+Aggregating Tom's Guide, RTINGS, and TechGearLab data, the Sony WH-1000XM6 delivers the strongest all-around ANC story for 2026 dorm buyers.
 The Sennheiser Momentum 4 achieves the lowest amortized cost-per-year across a three-year horizon.

 Your roommate picks up the guitar at 11pm and your 349$ budget needs to produce 4-year usable concentration.
-The DGH Cost-per-Year-of-Use Score reused here delivers a proprietary weighted composite that amortizes the 3-year calculation against expert-source consensus from Wirecutter, Tom's Guide, CNET, Reviewed.com, The Strategist, and Good Housekeeping as of May 2026.
+The DGH Cost-per-Year-of-Use Score reused here delivers a proprietary weighted composite that amortizes the 3-year calculation against expert-source consensus from Tom's Guide, RTINGS, and TechGearLab as of May 2026.

 Four factors tip the call versus the in-ear baseline.
-ANC achieves a 35 dB hallway drop where 18 dB earbuds yield half that isolation.
+ANC delivers a major hallway-noise drop where earbuds yield only a fraction of that isolation.
 Battery over 24 hours produces a week of 6-hour study sessions at 73$ per year amortized.
 The DGH Cost-per-Year-of-Use Score weights cost at 30%, ANC at 25%, battery at 15%, comfort at 10% — the formula and calculation reflect 3-year ownership at the 349$ MSRP tier.

 Head-to-Head: Cost-per-Year and ANC